urbanairship/passtools-api/README.md

 The {key,JSON} structure is generic and therefore we expect to enrich the JSON with more attributes as we enrich the functionality of API platform.

+Please note that that fields that relate to dates shall be in the following ISO 8601 format: "2013-02-08T09:00Z".

 ## Security